aratomo-arazon/WFLite/doc/Interfaces/IInVariable.md

-# IInVariable
+# IInVariable Interface

-InVariable provides methods to store a value.
+InVariable interface provides the methods to store a value to the variable.

 <pre><code>public interface IInVariable
 </code></pre>